 There are a plethora of hacks that companies and small businesses around the world are implementing in their workplace as we adjust to working during this strange, unknown time.
 What we know, however, is that workspaces all over the world are receiving some T.L.C.
 And now it may be time for yours!
 Here are some useful hacks to help you assess what might need a boost.

 Improve lighting at your workplace

 If you’re looking to give your workplace an overhaul, you must think very carefully about lighting.
 When moving into an office, the effect of lighting is often underplayed.
 However, improving the lighting can go such a long way in improving not only the atmosphere in the space but also productivity and mood.

-Communal eating areas in workplace
+Communal eating areas in the workplace

 A couple of ways to transform a workplace that is facing this issue is to immediately create as much airflow as possible.
 Opening large windows can help, and consulting with the building manager to find out about ventilation is definitely key!
-If your employees are seeming unmotivated or fatigued, give everyone a breath of fresh air through addressing airflow.
+If your employees are seeming unmotivated or fatigued, give everyone a breath of fresh air by addressing airflow.